markzyu/pcontainer/README.md

 - `mods` can be imported, enabled, and disabled dynamically.
 Disabling mods should improve efficiency.
 - `sysaug` is not dynamic and cannot be turned on/off or imported without rebuilding the binary, but frontend mods should eventually be able to.

+## Why does everything fail with either SIGSEGV, or linker errors?

+Please try again with a different chroot / rootfs.
+Currently pcontainer doesn't update elf binaries' interpreter path.
+And some rootfs uses a dramatically different interpreter than the one provided by your HOST OS.

+This bug is being tracked in issue #12

 ## What's a good performance overhead?

 Tested on Android Termux: